stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

               "node_modules/ngx-extended-pdf-viewer/assets/pdf.worker.js"
             ]

-3)  Add "NgxExtendedPdfViewerModule" to the import section of your module file.
-If you IDE doesn't find the import automatically, here it is:
+3. Add "NgxExtendedPdfViewerModule" to the import section of your module file.
+If your IDE doesn't find the import automatically, here it is:

             import { NgxExtendedPdfViewerModule } from 'ngx-extended-pdf-viewer';

-4)  Now you can display the PDF file using "&lt;ngx-extended-pdf-viewer src="'assets/example.pdf'"&gt;&lt;/ngx-extended-pdf-viewer&gt;".
+4. Now you can display the PDF file using "&lt;ngx-extended-pdf-viewer src="'assets/example.pdf'"&gt;&lt;/ngx-extended-pdf-viewer&gt;".

 ## Configuration